ADHD: ask the expert: a couple of tools to halt it’s rise...

 What are some of the early the signs and symptoms to watch out for?

 Generally speaking it is characterised by physical agitation, impulsive behaviour, undirected violence, restlessness and general mood instability.
 There can also be signs of obsession (which is why it has historically been confused with OCD) but this is typically more fleeting.
-The dominant factor tends to be difficulty concentrating for long periods.
+The dominant factor however tends to be difficulty concentrating for long periods.

 One other thing to watch out for, particularly in older kids is hyper vigilance (obsessively checking safety and security) this is usually linked to family instability and associated with ADHD.